Every single day we are faced with the dilemma:

 Give yourself a break and include cards for “Take out,” “Dinner Out” and “Scrap Night” (aka: Leftovers) as well as some simple themes such as “Soup & Sandwich Night” and “Pizza Night.”
 Adapt what works for you and your family now.
 You can always tweak it later.

 I’m off to “test” my shopping list with 3 boys…I may rip my list in sections and challenge them to see who can locate all their items first.
-Since I’ve drug them to the store provided them with ample shopping opportunities before, they know to search for store brands and sales items first.
+Since I’ve provided them with ample shopping opportunities before, they know to search for store brands and sales items first.
 They may grumble a bit now, but their future college roommates will be impressed with their grocery skills, right?

 “So if we have enough food and clothing, let us be content.”
 I Timothy 6:8